Hukyl/cryptocurrency_bot/README.md

 ## What is it?
 ----------------------------------------
 **Currency Bot** is a Telegram bot, which supports you in trade business.
-It provides notifications about the changes in currency rates, such as BRENT and some business shares, and helps you prognose the changes.
+It provides notifications about the changes in currency rates, such as BRENT and some business shares, and helps you predict the changes.